 After his death, miracles taking place by his intercession became increasingly more popular which resulted in a cult becoming developed around him.
 The Church of San Rocco was built in Venice, Italy quickly after his death and today holds many of his relics.
 Intercession to Saint Roch increased ten-fold after the Fathers of the Council of Constance of 1414 ordered public prayers and processions for the saint which immediately ended a plague in Constance.
 Saint Roch’s feast day is August 16th and typically involves a procession of a Saint Roch statue.

-St. Roch is the patron against plague, cholera, and skin rashes and typically devotion includes prayer cards and St. Roch Medals.
+- St. Roch is the patron against plague, cholera, and skin rashes.

-Furthermore, he is the Patron of Dogs, and 15 cities/towns in Italy.
+- He is the patron of dogs, and 15 cities/towns in Italy.

 - St. Roch is typically presented with a dog feeding him and a nasty knee wound.

 - St. Roch never revealed that he had noble blood while he was in prison because he didn’t want to draw attention to himself.
 After his death, people discovered who he was by the birth mark cross on his chest.

 - A powerful archconfraternity of Saint Roch still exists today and flourishes.